ddon-90/demo.api-wrapper/docs/README.md

 Exposed routes:
 ```
 "routes": {
-  "updateInventory": {
+  "updatePrice": {
-    "path": "/_v/api/inventory/skus/:refId/warehouses/:warehouseId",
+    "path": "/_v/api/pricing/prices/:refId",
     "public": true
   }
 }
 ```

-_Note: The behaviour of this API is the same as the [Update inventory by SKU and warehouse API](https://developers.vtex.com/docs/api-reference/logistics-api#put-/api/logistics/pvt/inventory/skus/-skuId-/warehouses/-warehouseId-) with the only difference that you need to use the SKU Reference ID instead of the SKU ID_
+_Note: The behaviour of this API is the same as the [Create or Update Base Price or Fixed Prices](https://developers.vtex.com/docs/api-reference/pricing-api#put-/pricing/prices/-itemId-?endpoint=put-/pricing/prices/-itemId-) with the only difference that you need to use the SKU Reference ID instead of the SKU ID_

 ## Proof points:
 - External API calls